-Course code 107 URL http://eclass.uowm.gr/courses/MECH164/

-Recommended Prerequisites Mathematics I & II Course content Descriptive Statistics: data collection and processing, frequency distribution, characteristic values (mean, median, most frequent value, range, variance, standard deviation).
-Probability Theory: basic principles of probability, event, conditional probability, additive and multiplicative law of probability, Bayes Theorem.
-Probability distributions, discrete and continuous random variables, expected value, variance, and standard deviation.
-Distributions: Bernoulli, Binomial, Geometric, Poisson, Uniform, Exponential, Normal distribution and Central Limit Theorem, Student, X2 and F distribution.
-Statistical estimates: sampling distributions, point estimation, properties of estimators, confidence intervals, required sample size.
-Statistical Hypothesis Testing: Theory and applications of hypothesis testing, type I error and type II error, chi-squared test.
+Course code 107 URL http://eclass.uowm.gr/courses/MECH164/ Recommended Prerequisites Mathematics I & II Course content Descriptive statistics: data summary and presentation, frequency distribution, histogram, characteristic values (mean, median, mode, range, variance, standard deviation).
+Probability theory: basic concepts, events, conditional probability, addition and multiplication law of probabilities, Bayes theorem.
+Probability distributions, discrete and continuous random variables, expected value, variance and standard deviation.
+Important distributions: Bernoulli, binomial, geometric, Poisson, uniform, exponential, gamma, normal distribution and the central limit theorem, Student, X2 and F distributions.
+Statistical estimation: sampling distributions, point estimation, properties of estimators, confidence intervals.
+Statistical hypotheses: hypothesis testing, type I and type II errors, required sample size, goodness of fit tests.
 Expected learning outcomes and competences to be acquired: This course is the introductory course in the concepts, techniques and tools of statistics.
 The aim of the course is to introduce the basic concepts of probabilities and statistics and to present the main tools and scientific methods of both descriptive and inferential statistics.
 An additional aim of the course is to present alternative applications of statistical methods used in a variety of operational (and not only) problems.
 The course is the basis for several advanced courses in the industrial management direction of studies, on which specific statistical methodologies and techniques are developed and applied.
-After successful completion of the course, students will be able to: • process data sets • apply the basic principles of the probability theory • perform Bayesian updating • identify and use the basic probability distributions • calculate probabilities using probability (density) functions • perform statistical estimates • calculate confidence intervals perform and interpret statistical hypothesis testing.
+After successful completion of the course, students will be able to: process data sets apply the basic principles of the probability theory perform Bayesian updating identify and use the basic probability distributions calculate probabilities using probability (density) functions perform statistical estimates calculate confidence intervals perform and interpret statistical hypothesis testing.
+Teaching methods Hours of Instruction 65 (Theory: 39, Exercises: 26)